-3.12 Government grants
+3.11 Government grants

-Government grants are recognised initially as deferred income at fair value when there is reasonable assurance that they will be received and the Bureau will comply with the conditions associated with the grant.
-Grants that compensate the Bureau for expenses incurred are recognised in profit or loss as 'other income' on a systematic basis in the same periods in which the expenses are recognised.
+Government grants related to assets are initially recognised as deferred income at fair value when there is reasonable assurance that they will be received and the Bureau will comply with the conditions associated with the grant.
+These grants are then recognised in profit or loss as 'other income' on a systematic basis over the useful life of the asset.
+Grants that compensate the Company for expenses incurred are recognised in profit or loss as 'other income' on a systematic basis in the same periods in which the expenses are recognised, unless the conditions for receiving the grant are met after the related expenses have been recognised.
+In this case, the grant is recognised when it becomes receivable.

-3.13 Tax
+3.12 Tax

 Tax expense comprises current and deferred tax.
-Current tax and deferred tax is recognised in profit or loss except to the extent that it relates to items recognised directly in equity or in other comprehensive income.
+Current tax and deferred tax are recognised in profit or loss except to the extent that it relates to items recognised directly in equity or in other comprehensive income.